zsmith3/Photo-Manager-Client/README.md

 		- [x] Contains a search bar
 	- [x] Main files container
 		- [x] Items can be selected and modified (see Sorting capabilities)
+			- [ ] Allow renaming of files
+			- [ ] Allow creation of albums from within 'Add to album' dialog
 		- [ ] Show details for selected items
 		- [ ] Different views
 			- [ ] Map view
 			- [ ] Option to show files containing person or faces within folder
+		- [x] Users can upload files to certain folders
 	- [x] Open file
 		- [x] Image files can be displayed full screen
 			- [x] Images can be panned and zoomed